capsulephp/di/docs/definitions/classes.md

 Setting an alternative `class()` will cause the _Container_ to use the definition for that other class.
-In the above example, that means any _AbstractFoo_ arguments and extended construction logic will be ignored in favor of the _Foo_ object definition.
+In the above example, that means any _AbstractFoo_ extended construction logic will be ignored in favor of the _Foo_ object definition, although the _Foo_ definition will still inherit any defined _AbstractFoo_ arguments.

 ### Factory Instantiation